-Neither a person or body making a making a region change application nor a person or body proposing a formal alternative region solution in a submission may require NEMMCO to provide information to support its supplementary economic analysis.
-The draft Rule empowers the Commission to request NEMMCO to provide factual information to support this task (clause 2A.5.2).
+Neither a Registered Participant making a region change application or proposing a formal alternative region solution in a submission may require NEMMCO to provide information to support its supplementary economic analysis.
+The Rule as made empowers the Commission to request NEMMCO to provide factual information to support this task (clause 2A.5.2).
+Clause 2A.5.2 also requires that the Commission provides NEMMCO with sufficient detail in order for NEMMCO to identify the required information to fulfil the request.
 NEMMCO is required to provide that information.
-The Commission would intend to consult informally with NEMMCO as to what constituted a reasonable period of time to allow for its provision of supporting information before it issues a direction for the submission of supplementary information.
-If required, the draft Rule also empowers NEMMCO to direct the relevant TNSPs to provide information related to network constraints with respect to a region change application or an alternative region solution (clause 2A.5.2(c)).
+In its second round submission, NEMMCO noted that it would require a minimum of 40 business days to provide information for the supplementary economic analysis.
+The Commission will consult informally with NEMMCO, at the time of an application, as to what constituted a reasonable period of time to allow for its provision of supporting information before it issues a direction for the submission of supplementary information.

+If required, the Rule as made also empowers NEMMCO to direct the relevant TNSPs to provide information related to network constraints with respect to a region change application or an alternative region solution and that the TNSP must provide that information to NEMMCO as soon as reasonably practicable (clause 2A.5.2(c)).